Oldskooler Ramblings

 REM

-REM The 120M bufsize represents a 3-second window @ 40M vbr that the max of 60M
+REM The 120M bufsize represents a 3-second window @ 40M vbr that a max of 60M

 REM can be sustained.